Image Source: Ref. 1

 "I am the good shepherd."
 (John 10:11, 14)

 This article describes the author background and then the scripture allusions for verse 1 of the hymn, "Savior, Like a Shepherd Lead Us."
-This article is part 1 of a two-part series.
-The next article will describe the scripture allusions for verses 2, 3, and 4 of this theologically-rich children's hymn.
-I will provide a link here to that second article when it is published (Ref.
-2 to be supplied).
+This article is the first in a series on this theologically-rich children's hymn.
+Reference 2 describes the scripture allusions in verse 2 of "Savior, Like a Shepherd Lead Us."

 Hymn Text Author